Table of Contents

 - Usually, the colloids used in the medicinal field are isosmolar and have the potential to cause allergic reactions in body but clinically these appear to have limited exposure to such synthetic ones.

 - Daltons are considered to be potent colloids but are not long-lasting.
 They have no direct effects on the coagulation of platelets.
 Dextrans are polysaccharides produced by the bacterium in sucrose media.
-Due to a large number of particles per unit volume Dex 40 has better oncotic pull than Dex 70.
+Due to many particles per unit volume Dex 40 has better oncotic pull than Dex 70.

 - Hydroxyethyl starch is made from maize or sorghum which is primarily amylopectin and can expand almost 1.
 4 times the volume infused and is hence used for anti-inflammatory uses and for better capillary permeability.